Deep CNN-Based Channel Estimation for mmWave Massive MIMO Systems: Numerical Results

 \subsection{SPR-CNN based Channel Estimation}

-In Fig.~\ref{nmse_SPR_CNN}, we verify the effectiveness of the SPR-CNN based channel estimation in the UMi street NLOS scenario, where every $D=4$ successive coherence intervals are grouped as a CEU.
+In Fig.~\ref{nmse_SPR_CNN}, we verify the effectiveness of the SPR-CNN based channel estimation in the UMi street NLOS scenario, where every $D$ ($=4$) successive coherence intervals are grouped as a CEU.
 In each CEU, we set $M_{\textrm{T}}[n]=N_{\textrm{T}}=32$, $M_{\textrm{R}}[n]=N_{\textrm{R}}=16$, for $d=1$, and $M_{\textrm{T}}[n]=16$, $M_{\textrm{R}}[n]=4$, for $d=2,3,4$.
 So the average spatial pilot overhead of the SPR-CNN based approach is $p_{\textrm{SPR-CNN}}=\frac{\sum_{d=1}^{4}p[d]}{4}=88$ and the ratio of it over the full pilot overhead is $r=\frac{p_{\textrm{SPR-CNN}}}{p_{\textrm{full}}}=\frac{88}{256}\approx\frac{1}{3}$.
 For fair comparison, the ideal and non-ideal MMSE based approaches in Fig.~\ref{nmse_SPR_CNN} also use the above parameter settings.
-In addition, the SF-CNN based channel estimation at single subcarrier with full pilot overhead is plotted as a baseline that only utilizes spatial correlation.
-From the figure, the SPR-CNN based channel estimation achieves comparable performance to the SF-CNN based approach but only requires about one third of pilot overhead at the cost of slightly increased complexity.
-This means that the additional frequency and temporal correlation has been efficiently utilized by the proposed SPR-CNN based approach to reduce the spatial pilot overhead significantly.
-On the contrary, both the ideal and non-ideal MMSE perform bad even if using the same channel correlation information as the SPR-CNN based approach, which reveals that the proposed approach is robust to the reduction of spatial pilot overhead.
+The SF-CNN and SFT-CNN based approaches with full pilot overhead are also plotted for comparison.
+From the figure, the SPR-CNN based channel estimation achieves comparable performance to the SF-CNN and SFT-CNN based approaches, especially at the low and medium SNR, but only requires about one third of pilot overhead at the cost of complexity.
+This means that the additional frequency and temporal correlation has been efficiently utilized by the SPR-CNN based approach to reduce the spatial pilot overhead significantly.
+On the contrary, both the ideal and non-ideal MMSE perform poorly even if using the same channel correlation information as the SPR-CNN based approach, which reveals that the proposed approach is able to tolerate the reduction of spatial pilot overhead.